Preondactylus: Discovery

 A third specimen is MFSN 25161, a partial skull, lacking the lower jaws.

 Description

 Preondactylus had single cusp teeth, meaning they had one point on each tooth.
+Because its teeth were monocuspid, pointed, and widely spaced apart, they did not occlude; tooth wear was thus absent in Preondactylus.
 Its diet either consisted of fish, insects or both, but there is still debate going on as the tooth structure could indicate either diet (or both).
 The holotype had a wingspan of 45 cm, while a larger referred specimen is estimated to have a wingspan of 1.5 m.
-The short wings were a "primitive" feature for pterosaurs, but Preondactylus was a fully developed flier.
+The short wings are considered a "primitive" feature for pterosaurs, but Preondactylus was a fully developed flier.

 Phylogeny

 The species was described and named by Rupert Wild in 1984.
 The genus name refers to Preone, the specific name honours Buffarini.
 Rupert classified the new species within Rhamphorhynchidae, of which group very old species are known such as Dorygnathus, but soon it was understood the form was much more basal.
 A cladistic analysis by David Unwin found Preondactylus as the most basal pterosaur, and the species was accordingly used by him for a node clade definition of the clade Pterosauria.
 Other analyses however, have found a somewhat more derived position for Preondactylus.

 The following phylogenetic analysis follows the topology of Upchurch et al. (2015).